 Loved by many and the object of many internet comics and memes, this fiery chili sauce is the ingredient du jour right now.
 Everyone loves Sriracha!
 And how could we not?
 It’s tangy, it’s spicy, it wakes up your senses and clears out your sinuses in one fell swoop, adding color and fire to almost any savory dish you can find.

 And it makes an excellent addition to plain ol’ ketchup.

 Again, I’m sure it’s been done before, for there are many Sriracha experimenters out there.
-But I only discovered this for myself quite by accident the other day, when I blindly pulled out a bottle of something reddish to go with my scrambled eggs, only to have the top of my head blown off by the fiery of dollop of red sauce I’d just licked off my finger (this is why you should not assemble dinner for yourself when you’re on a long distance call).
+But I only discovered this for myself quite by accident the other day, when I blindly pulled out a bottle of something reddish to go with my scrambled eggs, only to have the top of my head blown off by the fiery of a dollop of red sauce I’d just licked off my finger (this is why you should not assemble dinner for yourself when you’re on a long-distance call).
 Crap…. that was supposed to be ketchup!!!

 Not being one to waste anything, I quickly went into rescue mode, adding a dollop of quiet, mild-mannered ketchup to the small puddle of flames sitting next to my eggs, swirling it around until it was perfectly blended.
 One quick taste and I was SOLD!
 This is pretty much the condiment of the gods, and now I want to eat it with everything.